-The uniqueness Squarespace brought to the table, its innovative approach, beautiful templates and slick page-building experience has been eclipsed by Elementor and the new breed of page building software in the WordPress eco-system.
+The uniqueness Squarespace brought to the table, its innovative approach, beautiful templates, and slick page-building experience have been eclipsed by Elementor and the new breed of page-building software in the WordPress eco-system.

 Although the likes of Elementor have been built primarily with website page-building in mind, they are ideally suited to the task of creating landing pages and funnels.
 So much so that they are in fact, leaving the old guard landing page software companies in their wake.

 Sure the landing page companies still have traction, they are big players in the space after all.
-These old landing page software companies are always an excellent choice for some.
+These old landing page software companies are still an excellent choice, for some.

 Isn’t it crazy that a company only a handful of years old can now be deemed old?
-These companies, once at the forefront of innovation, have quickly become the lumbering dinosaurs in the space as they have grown huge very quickly.
+These companies, once at the forefront of innovation, have quickly become the lumbering dinosaurs in the web design space as they have grown very quickly.

 It’s not their fault, they are composed mostly of teams, and teams, by their very nature cannot innovate in the same way.
 Innovation takes a special kind of person.
 A Steve Jobs or Richard Branson.
 A pioneer, a leader, a visionary.